Home » Blog » Elementary » Free Charlotte Mason Weekly Planner for Elementary Ages

 A sample elementary schedule for a Charlotte Mason style homeschool.

-I’m trying to move Eli into some more independent learning time, as you can see.
+As you can see, I’m trying to move Eli into some more independent learning time.
 While I’m working with his big brother and we’re still in “school mode” during the day, I expect him to complete the independent activities.

 More Homeschool Planning Ideas

-If you’re interested in organized school plans, you might want to check out this post about my planning binder and what my big kids are using:
+If you’re interested in organized school plans, you might want to check out this post about my planning binder and what the big kids are using:

 Weekly Lesson Notebooks | Our Journey Westward